 Panel stiffness depends upon elastic modulus, panel thickness, shape and geometry and boundary conditions.
 High strength steels offer more dent resistance at the same thickness as mild steel, or an opportunity for weight saving and equivalent dent resistance at reduced panel thickness.

 Let’s look at thickness and yield strength.
 29 gauge panels have a minimum bare thickness of 0.142”, 26 gauge panels 0.0187”.
 Nearly all 29 gauge panels have a minimum yield strength of 80,000 psi.
-While most 26 gauge panels share this high tensile strength, it is not universal and there is at least one very popular post frame building company roll forming 40,000 psi steel coil.
+While some 26 gauge panels share this high tensile strength, it is not universal and there is at least one very popular post frame building company roll forming 40,000 psi steel coil.

 Let’s explore this formula and effects of thickness and yield.